calvo-jp/sfui-exploration/README.md

   </FormControl>
   ```

-- Harder to maintain due to the logic being tied to specific requirements instead of being flexible to cover most if not all use-cases (like what chakra does)
+- Harder to maintain due to the logic being tied to specific requirements instead of having the flexibility to cover most if not all use-cases (like what chakra does)

 ## Proposed Solution